Lac qui Parle Dam, Watson, Minnesota.

 Description

 The Lac qui Parle flood damage reduction project includes the dam and spillway construction performed by the Work Progress Administration.
 Operation of the project was transferred from the state of Minnesota to the U.S. Army Corps of Engineers in 1950.
-The original authorized purposes were water conservation and flood control, but the related structures are currently operated to support recreation, fish and wildlife management, as well as water supply management.
+The original authorized purposes were water conservation and flood control, but the related structures are currently operated to support recreation, fish and wildlife management, and water supply management.

 The emergency spillway is a 2,500-linear-foot earthen structure with an embedded concrete I-wall on the upstream side to control seepage and hand-laid grouted riprap on the downstream side to reduce scour.
 The bituminous surface of County Highway 33 makes up the top of the spillway.
-While the spillway experienced overtopping events in 1997, 2001, 2009, 2010, 2011, 2019, and 2023, the spring flood of 2019 was the event with the longest duration.
+While the spillway experienced overtopping events in 1997, 2001, 2009, 2010, 2011, 2019 and 2023, the spring flood of 2019 was the event with the longest duration.
 This event resulted in deteriorating grouted riprap due to water entering cracks and eroding the road shoulder and supporting soils under the riprap.

 Status